AnhCaooo/awesome-world/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

+## Description

+The app can do:

+- allow user to find country by full name or partial name
+- if there is no request or initially, the UI will fetch and show all countries
+- give user the country details which including the country flag, common and official name, etc.
+- functionalities are covering by Cypress

+### Coming features
+- Responsive table data for mobile screen
+- User should be able to enter a direct URL to web browser address bar to get country details, same result displayed as from point 2 (requirement!)
+- Implement e2e test with Cypress

+## Preparations

+Install npm package before use this application.

+`npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.